ManticoreGamesInc/platform-documentation/src/api/coreobject.md

     object to always turn and face the local player.
 ]]
     local watchingCube = World.SpawnAsset(propCubeTemplate, {position = Vector3.New(500, 200, 100)})
-    watchingCube:LookAtLocalView() -- This only works in a client context!
+    watchingCube:LookAtLocalView() -- This only works in a client context.
 ```

 See also: [CoreObject.GetCustomProperty](coreobject.md) | [World.SpawnAsset](world.md) | [Vector3.New](vector3.md) | [Task.Wait](task.md)